Most designers will draw a closed polyline to indicate the area to be planted to a ground cover species and hatch it as shown in the example below.

 At other times, especially where small areas and close planting is required, the area enclosed by the polyline is left unhatched as shown below.
 Nine specimens of Dichondra repens (Native Violet) are required to fill this rather small area.

-The gCADPlus drop down menu has a two options to automate these calculations.
+The gCADPlus drop down menu an option to automate these calculations.
+The figure below shows the flyout Ground Cover tool.

-1. One tool asks for selection of the polyline defining the area, the routine then 'locks' a particular ground cover species to the space by calling up the plant database file presently attached to the drawing, calculates the number required and applies the label, leaving a marker code indicating the area to be planted.
+One tool asks for selection of a polyline defining the area to be planted (Make ground cover), the routine then 'locks' a particular ground cover species to the space by calling up the plant database file (.gcp) currently attached to the drawing, and calculates the number required and applies the label, leaving a marker code indicating the area to be planted.

-2. The other tool prints a schedule of ground cover planting.
+The final tool prints a schedule of ground cover planting.

 The figure below shows the ground cover group of tools in the gCADPlus drop down menu.